MerlinDesigns/hardware/em2/README.md

 or right-handed version.
 For either, there are separate folders including different print files.

-Secondly, the shell files come in either with or without prebuilt supports.
+Secondly, the shell files come either with or without prebuilt supports.
 The prebuilt supports can help with preventing the controller from being printed unevenly but aren't strictly needed and might also leave some marks on the shell.

 ### What you'll need
 - 1x printed top shell